JasonEtco/jasonet.co/src/pages/posts/on-lurking.md

 * Your conduct as a lurker influences the success of your lurking
 * Do it because it's interesting, not because you need to
 * Acknowledge that it takes time, and that time comes from somewhere else
-* Use lurking for good, share your learnings
+* Use lurking for good, share what you learn
 * Be respectful of the spaces you're intruding in
 * Lurkers can't have egos